ietf-wg-cellar/matroska-specification/tagging.md

 Advanced-users application might let you put any tag in your file.
 But for the rest of the applications, they usually give you a basic list of tags you can use.
 Both have their needs.
 But it's usually a bad idea to use custom/exotic tags because you will probably be the only person to use this information even though everyone else could benefit from it.
 So hopefully when someone wants to put information in one's file, they will find an official one that fit them and hopefully use it !
 If it's not in the list, this person can contact us any time for addition of such a missing tag.
 But it doesn't mean it will be accepted...
 Matroska files are not meant the become a whole database of people who made costumes for a film.
 A website would be better for that...
 It's hard to define what SHOULD be in and what doesn't make sense in a file.
 So we'll treat each request carefully.

-We also need an official list simply for developpers to be able to display relevant information in their own design (if they choose to support a list of meta-information they SHOULD know which tag has the wanted meaning so that other apps could understand the same meaning).
+We also need an official list simply for developers to be able to display relevant information in their own design (if they choose to support a list of meta-information they SHOULD know which tag has the wanted meaning so that other apps could understand the same meaning).

 ## Tag translations